parsley42/clu-gopherbot/README.md

 # Clu
 `Clu` is the Gopherbot development robot that runs wherever I need him, and tracks with ongoing development of **Gopherbot**.
-This repository represents the bulk of Clu's custom configuration; the only other bits:
+This repository represents almost everything I need to run Clu; the only other bits:
-* [clu-state](https://github.com/parsley42/clu-state) - Clu's memories and other personal belongings; Clu's automated `backup` job updates this repository whenever his memories change
 * clu-private (private repository) - Clu's `private/environment` - an environment file, which should be mode `0600` and closely guarded (see below for example contents)
+* robot-state branch - Separate branch of this repository for backing up Clu's memories; should always remain separate from `master`, etc.

 `Clu`'s custom configuration will form the basis for new robot configuration, the contents of [robot.skel](https://github.com/lnxjedi/gopherbot/tree/master/robot.skel).
 At times, `Clu`'s configuration may be _ahead_ of master, when it represents a development target.